Mithra Mandali: Plot

-Narayana (VTV Ganesh) is an influential man in his caste (Tottekulam) and aims to become MLA in his constituency and eliminates whoever stands in between him and his dream.
-He is potrayed as a evil and ruthless man among his castemen and is highly revered for his caste fanaticism.
+Narayana (VTV Ganesh) is an influential man in his caste (Tottekulam) and aims to become MLA in his constituency, and eliminates whoever stands in between him and his dream.
+He is portrayed as an evil and ruthless man among his castemen and is highly revered for his caste fanaticism.
 One fine day, Narayana meets S.I.
 Sagar (Vennela Kishore) secretly and asks him to find his kidnapped daughter (claiming she has actually eloped with someone) and bribes him.
-Sagar starts investigating and comes to a point where the story shifts to four rouges.
+Sagar starts investigating and comes to a point where the story shifts to four rogues.

-Chaitanya (Priyadarshi Pulikonda), Abhi (Rag Mayur), Sathwik (Vishnu Oi) and Rajeev (Prasad Behara) are best friends who are jobless and pennyless.
-However they live their lives to the fullest.
-One day Abhi and Sathwik come across Swecha (Niharika NM) and fall for her at first sight.
-Both pursue her while Chaitanya helps them along with Rajeev and the latter duo enjoy the former duo's problems and squabbling with each other to win over Swecha.
+Chaitanya (Priyadarshi Pulikonda), Abhi (Rag Mayur), Sathwik (Vishnu Oi), and Rajeev (Prasad Behara) are best friends who are jobless and penniless.
+However, they live their lives to the fullest.
+One day, Abhi and Sathwik come across Swecha (Niharika NM) and fall for her at first sight.
+Both pursue her, while Chaitanya helps them along with Rajeev, and the latter duo enjoys the former duo's problems and squabbling with each other to win over Swecha.

-Chaitanya advices both hopeless romantics to propose to Swecha.
-Before that the gang comes to learn that Swecha is actually Narayana's daughter which makes Abhi and Sathwik to consider backing off.
-Chaitanya motivates them resulting in the two separately proposing to Swecha.
-However, Swecha confesses she loves Chaitanya due to her thinking he is the one pursuing her.
+Chaitanya advises both hopeless romantics to propose to Swecha.
+Before that, the gang learns that Swecha is actually Narayana's daughter, which makes Abhi and Sathwik consider backing off.
+Chaitanya motivates them, resulting in the two separately proposing to Swecha.
+However, Swecha confesses she loves Chaitanya because she thinks he is the one pursuing her.

-Due to her loving him, Chaitanya reciprocates her feelings and Sagar comes to a ridiculous outcome that these four men are responsible for Swecha's kidnapping and decides to find them but Chaitanya and folks are just drunken and sleeping in the yard next to the PS.
-When the group wake up they realize they are being pursued by Narayana's men, they are accused for kidnapping Swecha and somehow Swecha is in the car's boot.
+Due to Swecha loving Chaitanya, he reciprocates her feelings.
+Sagar comes to the ridiculous conclusion that the four men are responsible for Swecha's kidnapping and decides to find them, but Chaitanya and his friends are just drunk and sleeping in the yard next to the police station.
+When the group wakes up, they realize Narayana's men are pursuing them, and they are accused of kidnapping Swecha, and somehow Swecha is in the car's boot.

-After a ridiculous number events, Swecha returns to her father after Chaitanya decides to be with his friends even though they are selfish and self centred and Narayana fixes her marriage with their castemen.
-However Chaitanya arrives and a ridiculous fight takes place and Narayana accepts to Swecha and Chaitanya's marriage after he manipulates him.
-The movie ends with Swecha and Chaitanya's marriage and Narayana loosing his MLA position!
+After a ridiculous number of events that Chaitanya and Swecha tries to marry, Swecha returns to her father after Chaitanya decides to be with his friends, even though they are selfish and self-centred.
+Narayana fixes Swecha's marriage with their castemen.
+However, Chaitanya arrives, a ridiculous fight takes place, and Narayana agrees to Swecha and Chaitanya's marriage after he manipulates him.
+The movie ends with Swecha and Chaitanya's marriage and Narayana losing his MLA position to his follower Govardhan (Jeevan Reddy).

-In between this whole mess of events, Satya (Satya Akkala) appears on the screen plenty of times claiming he is an important character and annoys Sagar however it is revealed that he is just a guy who got placed into the film cause he is related to some technical staff???
+In between this whole mess of events, Satya (Satya Akkala) appears on the screen many times, claiming he is an important character, and annoys Sagar.
+However, it is revealed that he is just a guy who was placed in the film because he is related to some technical staff.